In Re: Dacia S.

 Background

-The Children were taken into State custody on December 14, 2009.
-DCS filed the petition seeking to terminate Mother’s parental rights to the Children in September of 2011.
-The case proceeded to trial in June and July of 2012.
+The Children were taken into State custody on December 14, 2009 because they were living in a car with Mother.
+DCS filed the petition seeking to terminate Father’s parental rights to the Children in September of 2011.
+The case proceeded to trial in April of 2012.

 Free access — add to your briefcase to read the full text and ask questions with AI